Benin Dialogue Group: Digital Benin online platform

-In November 2022, ARTnews magazine reported that the Digital Benin (digitialbenin.org) online database had been created by a number of museums, including both experts from Nigeria (National Museum Lagos and Benin City National Museum) as well as from other African and Western institutions.
+In November 2022, ARTnews magazine reported that the Digital Benin online database had been created by a number of museums, including both experts from Nigeria (National Museum Lagos and Benin City National Museum) as well as from other African and Western institutions.
 Digital Benin lists 131 institutions from 20 countries with Benin cultural heritage in their collections.
 This new online platform allows visitors to learn about the specifications, location and provenance of more than 5,000 African artefacts, including maps, high-resolution images, and the title of the works in English and Edo languages.